apache/brpc/brpc_proposal.md

 ### Inexperience with Open Source

 brpc has been an active open source project for more than one year.
-During that time, the project has attracted 30+ contributors and gained a lot of attentions.
+During that time, the project has attracted 30+ contributors and gained a lot of attention.
 The core developers are all active users and followers of open source.

 ### Homogenous Developers